 Could a possible conference center and/or performing arts center be in the works at the proposed Dunwoody Crown Towers development?

 The idea was hinted at during the Feb.
-15 Dunwoody Homeowners Association when veteran Realtor Charlie Brown and zoning attorney Doug Dillard presented a plan for development that includes two 24-floor office buildings, a 28-story hotel and a small retail center.
+15 Dunwoody Homeowners Association meeting when veteran Realtor Charlie Brown and zoning attorney Doug Dillard presented a plan for development that includes two 24-floor office buildings, a 28-story hotel and a small retail center.
 In comparison, the King and Queen towers in Sandy Springs are 34-story office towers.

-Rob Svedberg of Tvsdesign, an Atlanta-based architecture firm also working on the Dunwoody Crown Towers Project, gave a brief slide-show presentation to DHA members and noted briefly that a conference center could be in the works.
+Rob Svedberg of Tvsdesign, an Atlanta-based architecture firm also working on the Dunwoody Crown Towers project, gave a brief slide-show presentation to DHA members and noted briefly that a conference center could be in the works.

 “This is new,” said DHA Board Member Greg Crnkovich of the brief mention of a conference center or performing arts center.
 “This idea of a conference center or performing arts center is a hot button item for me.”